 Vision and Mission Statement

-The Zero Project, an initiative of the Essl Foundation, focuses on the rights of persons with disabilities globally.
-It provides a platform where the most innovative and effective solutions to problems that persons with disabilities face, are shared.
-Its sole objective is to assist in creating a world without barriers.
+The Zero Project was initiated by the Essl Foundation in 2008 and focuses on the rights of persons with disabilities globally.
+It is a platform where the most innovative and effective solutions to problems that persons with disabilities face, are shared.
+Its mission is to support the implementation of the United Nations Convention on the Rights of Persons with Disabilities (UN CRPD) and to work for a world without barriers.

 We take a solutions-based approach to our work.
-Together with our continuously growing network of over 3,000 disability experts in over 150 countries, we seek to identify the most innovative and effective Policies & Practices that improve the lives of persons with disabilities.
+Together with a continuously growing network of over 4,000 experts, with and without disabilities, in over 150 countries, we seek to identify the most innovative and effective Policies and Practices that improve the lives of persons with disabilities.
 And we tell the world about those Policies & Practices.

 Throughout the year, we also disseminate these solution-oriented approaches to decision makers and opinion leaders worldwide and present the results of our research at various national and international conferences, for example, at Side Events at the annual Conference of State Parties to UN CRPD in New York.

 The annual Zero Project Report presents the Policies & Practices that have been selected as the most innovative in their approach to that year’s theme.
 It also evaluated just how the UN CRPD is being implemented around the world.
 For this we created Social Indicators.